zzy191218/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-code for Kaggle Titanic Competition
+Just for fun to upload my Python code for Kaggle Titanic Survival Competition as well as a test